 To send a note of condolence or to order flowers visit www.bolin-dierkesfuneralhome.com, follow us on Facebook, or call our professional staff at (740)452-4551.

-To send flowers to the family or plant a tree in memory of Jonathan A. Williams, please visit our floral store.
+To send flowers to Jonathan's family, please visit our floral store.